vsch/idea-multimarkdown/README.md

 Release Road Map
 ----------------

+### Next Release Version 2.3.6

+Bug and compatibility fixes you can find in [Version Notes].

+* Add Heading anchor ID display in editor

 ### Version 2.3.5

-Bug and compatibility fixes you can find in [Version Notes].

-* File Drop/Paste operation options based on caret location
+* File Drop/Paste operation options based on caret location.

   ![File_DropOptions](/assets/images/faq/File_DropOptions.png)
 * `Copy Modified Image to Clipboard` in Copy/Paste Image Dialog to replace clipboard image contents with modified image, can use it to replace image on clipboard then Cancel dialog to